skainen/kaksilingo/README.md

 # Kaksilingo

 Flet application created during a hackathon day as part of a UI Programming course at Savonia University of Applied Sciences.
-The app's purpose is to help users learn Finnish vocabulary using English flashcards.
+The app's purpose is to help users learn Finnish vocabulary in English using flashcards.

 To run the app: